-Finally, we study the welfare effects of a range of levels of interest rate regulation.
-Figure 7a shows that stronger interest rate regulation beyond that in December 2015 would only further reduce expected consumer surplus.
+Finally, we study the welfare effects of a range of interest rate caps.
+Figure 6-a shows that stronger interest rate regulation beyond that in December 2015 would only further reduce expected consumer surplus.
 In particular, setting interest rate caps for loans in \$0-\$8,000 would decrease expected consumer surplus by almost \$150.
 On the other hand, there would not be gains in terms of expected consumer surplus from setting interest rate caps higher than those in December 2013, when regulation was essentially not binding, which implies that any small benefits from increased approval probabilities would be compensated by increased expected prices.
-Figure 7-b shows that the share of consumers that benefit from changes in interest rate regulation is larger for moderate decreases in interest rate caps relative to those in December 2013, but remain below 20% otherwise.
+Figure 6-b shows that the share of consumers that benefit from changes in interest rate regulation is larger for moderate decreases in interest rate caps relative to those in December 2013, but remain below 20% otherwise.
 However, average gains in expected consumer surplus remain small across the range of regulations we study, which is consistent with the gains from the consumer protection component of interest rate regulation being low relative to the losses due to decreased credit access.

-6.2 Survey Evidence for the Effects of Reduced Credit Access
+6.3 Survey Evidence for the Effects of Reduced Credit Access

 In Section 3.2.2, we estimated that stronger interest rate regulation decreased the number of loans.
 Moreover, in the previous section we adopted a revealed preferences approach to estimate that stronger interest rate regulation decreased the average consumer surplus in the market.
-In this section, we exploit our survey to provide suggestive evidence about potential channels for how reduced credit access could decrease consumer surplus in our setting.49
+In this section, we exploit our survey to provide suggestive evidence about potential channels for how reduced credit access could decrease